ananstr/Protest_Violence_From_Image/README.md

 Visual attributes classification (10 outputs, likely 10 independent BCE losses or one BCEWithLogitsLoss over all 10 outputs).
 Mean Squared Error (MSE) Loss: Used for the regression dimensions:
 Perceived violence (1 output).
-Image sentiment (4 outputs).
-- Loss Combination: These individual loss values (BCE for protest, BCE for attributes, MSE for violence) are summed up to form a single total loss.
-- Backpropagation: This total loss is then used to backpropagate gradients through all the linear output layers and the shared 50-layer ResNet backbone.
-This means the features learned by the ResNet are optimized to be good for all tasks simultaneously.

-### How it "Works" (Conceptual Flow):
-An image enters the ResNet-50 backbone.
-The ResNet extracts a rich, high-level feature representation of the image.
-This single feature representation is then fed into multiple specialized linear layers.
-Each linear layer makes a prediction for its specific task (protest, attributes, violence, sentiment).
-Based on these predictions and the true labels, separate loss values are calculated for each task (using BCE or MSE as appropriate).
-All these individual losses are combined.
-The combined loss guides the gradient descent process, updating the weights throughout the entire network – from the shared convolutional layers all the way to the individual output layers.
-This joint training allows the model to leverage common visual cues across tasks.
-For example, learning what constitutes a "protest" image (for binary classification) might help in recognizing "crowds" (a visual attribute) or detecting "anger" (a sentiment dimension), as the shared ResNet learns features relevant to all these aspects.